Man charged with trying to kill Trump at dinner took photo with knife in hotel, investigators say

 "Allen’s defender says he’s presumed innocent."

-Omission: No mention of the fact that no muzzle flash was seen from Allen’s shotgun in available footage, which raises questions about whether he discharged his weapon — a significant detail affecting narrative of threat level.
+Omission: No mention is made of the lack of muzzle flash from Allen’s shotgun in video footage, which raises questions about whether he fired at all — a significant investigative detail.

 AGENDA SIGNALS